raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## EEPROM configuration options

-The EEPROM image contains a small user-modifiable config file, the `rpi-eeprom` package contains a tool called `rpi-eeprom-config` to read and modify the bootloader config file in an EEPROM image (`pieeprom.bin`) file.
+EPROM image files contain a small user-modifiable config file which may be modified using the `rpi-eeprom-config` script included in the `rpi-eeprom` package.

 ### Update the EEPROM config
 ```